Sparbu Station

-Sparbu Station (Sparbu stasjon) is a railway station located in the village of Sparbu in the municipality of Steinkjer in Trøndelag county, Norway.
-It is located along the Nordland Line and the station serves the Sparbu and Mære areas of Steinkjer.
+Sparbu Station (Sparbu stasjon) is a railway station located in the village of Sparbu in Steinkjer Municipality in Trøndelag county, Norway.
+It is located along the Nordland Line and the station serves the Sparbu and Mære areas of the municipality.
 The unstaffed station is only served by the Trøndelag Commuter Rail service between Steinkjer and Trondheim, and is located near the E6 highway.

 History

 The station was built as part of Hell–Sunnan Line and opened on 15 November 1905 along with the rest of the line north of Verdalsøra.
 The original station included three tracks, the extra two were 315 m and 134 m long, respectively.
 These tracks have since been removed and no passing is available at the station.
 Construction costs for the station were 68,753 kr and plans were drawn by Paul Armin Due.
 Originally, it was named Sparbuen, but on 15 January 1910, the spelling was changed to Sparbu.
 The station was staffed until 1980, and it has since been sold and the station building has been converted to a private residence.